Find out what the Pathways program can do for students and families to help your student get to college!

 Pathways to College Access and Career Readiness

 Pathways to College Access and Career Readiness is a program of the College of Education that promotes college access and career readiness directly among K-12 students, parents, and families.
-In keeping with the need for a skilled and educated workforce, the College of Education and Health Professions has aimed to increase the number of traditionally under-represented and minority students in post-secondary education.
+In keeping with the need for a skilled and educated workforce, the College of Education has aimed to increase the number of traditionally under-represented and minority students in post-secondary education.
 Pathways to College Access has been at the forefront of this effort through the following initiatives:

 GO Centers are college-readiness offices located in high schools that provide and enhance opportunities for students to attend a college or university, regardless of ethnic background, country of origin, native language, or perceived academic abilities.
-GO Centers are staffed by first-generation, bilingual UT Arlington students from different majors and classifications who are trained on how to meet the needs of a diverse student population.
+GO Centers are staffed by first-generation, bilingual UTA students from different majors and classifications who are trained on how to meet the needs of a diverse student population.
 These staff mentor high school students, provide tutoring, and guide them through the process that leads to college enrollment.

 To parents, Pathways to College Access offers free conferences year-round on a variety of topics related to college and career readiness.
 The presentations are delivered by experts such as counselors, financial advisors, and college professors, and are held both on our UTA campus and at local schools.
 In an effort to make our presentations accessible to a wider audience they are given in English and Spanish.